Best Gaming PC Builds Under $1500 in 2026

 Why These Components?

-AMD Ryzen 5 9600X — The 9600X is the current-gen entry level for AMD’s AM5 platform, opening up future upgrade opportunities — perhaps to a used 9800X3D in a few years.
+AMD Ryzen 5 9600X — The 9600X is the current-gen entry level for AMD’s AM5 platform.
 We’d like it to be less expensive than its current ~$214, but it’s far from the biggest price concern today.
+Crucially, it opens up the upgrade path to the Ryzen 7 9800X3D (now available used) or the new Ryzen 7 9850X3D — the current fastest gaming CPU — without changing your motherboard.

 2TB NVMe SSD — Modern AAA games routinely exceed 80–100GB.
 2TB gives you room for your full active library without constant juggling.